1. Home

 Our expert team has rated and compared 30+ VPNs over a decade.
 As technology advances, we update our rigorous testing and scoring methodologies to match it and stay relevant.

-Last year the EU quietly introduced a new piece of legislation that could have a major impact on the way that websites are blocked within EU member states.
+In 2017, the EU introduced a new piece of legislation — Regulation (EU) 2017/2394 on Consumer Protection Cooperation — that has had a major impact on the way that EU website blocks are enforced within member states.
 In theory, this legislation is for consumer protection and is to prevent customers from getting scammed or inadvertently purchasing defective products – which sounds just fine.
 In practice, however, the legislation allows consumer protection bodies to enforce blocks of any website they wish without a court order or judicial authorisation.
-The website blocking infrastructure created by this small piece of legislation should be a concern to everyone in Europe who is concerned about internet privacy and freedom.
+The website blocking infrastructure created by this piece of legislation should be a concern to everyone in Europe who is concerned about internet privacy and freedom.

 Government blocking of websites is a drag, but you can regain access with these secure VPNs: